ajeeth/docker-ejbca-image/README.md

 described below are assigned values each on a single line using _setting=value_ syntax.
 If the value of any setting contains spaces, be sure to wrap it in double quote (") marks.
 If you choose to create a file, it **must** contain all of the settings specified.

+**NOTE:** If you choose to supply your own password for any of the settings listed below, it must be a **minimum** of 6 characters long.

 __MySQL User Customization__
 If you wish to set your own password for the **root** and/or **ejbca** user, simply create a new file corresponding